scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 0:20
 Metrics Scopes and Monitored Projects
 0:24
-Let's start with a simple example.
+Let’s start with a simple example.
 0:26
 How can you make it easier to view monitoring data 0:28